REGULATION GOVERNING JUVENILE SECURE DETENTION CENTERS

 D. Personnel records on contract service providers and volunteers and interns may be limited to the verification of the completion of any required background checks as required by 6VAC35-101-170 (employee and volunteer background checks).

-facility and at least annually thereafter each employee shall submit the results
+facility and at least annually thereafter each employee shall submit the

-absence of tuberculosis in a communicable form.
+an absence of tuberculosis in a communicable form.
 B. Each employee shall submit evidence of an annual

 evaluation of freedom from tuberculosis in a communicable form.
 C. Employees shall undergo a subsequent tuberculosis